AlishanKably/Project-04/README.md

 ```

 * Event handling was used to run a section of code when commanded by the user e.g. a submit button runs the below code when adding a new trail post.
-When the code is run, the information is posted through ```axios``` to the trails database:
+When the code is run, the information is posted through ```Axios``` to the trails database:

 ```
  async function handleSubmit(e: SyntheticEvent) {